 • certificate pinning to make sure they were talking to us over the Internet (and not Eve-the-evil-hacker).

-The CISO department of this particular bank reached out to us and required us to to use mutual TLS (mTLS) since it was “more secure”.
+The CISO department of this particular bank reached out to us and required us to to use Mutual TLS (mTLS) since it was “more secure”.
 I thought their request was security theatre; it would not improve our security in any particular way.
 Also, we had used TLS+pinning+token for many years, it worked well, had good processes in place for this, and knew how it worked.

 Ever tried to argue against a bank?
 I tried to explain that we already covered all their actual requirements: